Telekinesis

-Etymology

-The word psychokinesis was coined in 1914 by American author Henry Holt in his book On the Cosmic Relations.
-The term is a compound of the Greek words ψυχή (psyche) – meaning "mind", "soul", "spirit", or "breath" – and κίνησις (kinesis) – meaning "motion" or "movement".
-The American Psychokinesis J. B. Rhine coined the term extra-sensory perception to describe receiving information paranormally from an external source.
-Following this, he used the term psychokinesis in 1934 to describe mentally influencing external objects or events without the use of physical energy.
-His initial example of psychokinesis was experiments that were conducted to determine whether a person could influence the outcome of falling dice.

-The word telekinesis, a compound of the Greek τῆλε (tēle) – meaning "distance" – and κίνησις (kinesis) – meaning "motion", was first used in 1890 by Russian psychical researcher Alexander N. Aksakof.

-In parapsychology, fictional universes and New Age beliefs, psychokinesis and telekinesis are different: psychokinesis refers to the mental influence of physical systems and objects without the use of any physical energy, while telekinesis refers to the movement and/or levitation of physical objects by purely mental force without any physical intervention.

 Reception

 Evaluation

-There is a broad scientific consensus that psychokinetic research has not produced a reliable demonstration of the phenomenon.
+There is a broad scientific consensus that telekinetic research has not produced a reliable demonstration of the phenomenon.

-A panel commissioned in 1988 by the United States National Research Council to study paranormal claims concluded that "despite a 169-year record of scientific research on such matters, our committee could find no scientific justification for the existence of phenomena such as extrasensory perception, mental telepathy or 'mind over matter' exercises ...
-Evaluation of a large body of the best available evidence simply does not support the contention that these phenomena exist."

-In 1984, the United States National Academy of Sciences, at the request of the US Army Research Institute, formed a scientific panel to assess the best evidence for psychokinesis.
-Part of its purpose was to investigate military applications of PK, for example to remotely jam or disrupt enemy weaponry.
-The panel heard from a variety of military staff who believed in PK and made visits to the PEAR laboratory and two other laboratories that had claimed positive results from micro-PK experiments.
-The panel criticized macro-PK experiments for being open to deception by conjurors, and said that virtually all micro-PK experiments "depart from good scientific practice in a variety of ways".
-Their conclusion, published in a 1987 report, was that there was no scientific evidence for the existence of psychokinesis.
+A panel commissioned in 1988 by the United States National Research Council to study paranormal claims concluded that:despite a 130-year record of scientific research on such matters, our committee could find no scientific justification for the existence of phenomena such as extrasensory perception, mental telepathy or "mind over matter" exercises ...
+Evaluation of a large body of the best available evidence simply does not support the contention that these phenomena exist.In 1984, the National Academy of Sciences, at the request of the US Army Research Institute, formed a scientific panel to assess the best evidence for telekinesis.
+Part of its purpose was to investigate military applications of telekinesis, for example to remotely jam or disrupt enemy weaponry.
+The panel heard from a variety of military staff who believed in telekinesis and made visits to the PEAR laboratory and two other laboratories that had claimed positive results from micro-telekinesis experiments.
+The panel criticized macro-telekinesis experiments for being open to deception by conjurors, and said that virtually all micro-telekinesis experiments "depart from good scientific practice in a variety of ways".
+Their conclusion, published in a 1987 report, was that there was no scientific evidence for the existence of telekinesis.

 Carl Sagan included telekinesis in a long list of "offerings of pseudoscience and superstition" which "it would be foolish to accept ... without solid scientific data".
 Nobel Prize laureate Richard Feynman advocated a similar position.